Emergency Dental Care London

 What Constitutes a Dental Emergency?

-🦷 Severe Pain & Swelling
+Severe Pain & Swelling

-Serious infection requiring urgent treatment to prevent spread
+Serious infection requiring urgent treatment to prevent spread.

-Significant damage to tooth structure from trauma or injury
+Significant damage from trauma or injury.

-⚡ Knocked-Out Tooth
+Knocked-Out Tooth

-🩸 Uncontrolled Bleeding
+Uncontrolled Bleeding

 Immediate Action Steps